xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 <details><summary>Your trial has expired.
 Please subscribe to continue using Katalon Runtime Engine.</summary>

 Valid business email registration is eligible for a 30-day trial of both Katalon Studio Enterprise and Katalon Runtime Engine floating licenses.
 When your trial period expires, you need to subscribe to the paid license of each product to continue using it.
 Currently, the free license for Katalon Runtime Engine is not available.

+If you have subscribed to a Katalon license but cannot use it, please check if you are granted the permission to use.
+Please see the instruction [here](https://docs.katalon.com/katalon-studio/docs/use-online-license.html).

 </details>